Communities

 Yikes, I can see how I was misinterpreted there.
 I was interested in hearing more, including from the Calvinist perspective (or if that's the wrong term, from the perspective of those who don't see...

-posted 3y ago by Peter Cooper Jr.‭
+posted 4y ago by Peter Cooper Jr.‭

 Answer

-#1: Initial revision by user avatar Peter Cooper Jr.‭ · 2020-11-19T15:38:29Z (over 3 years ago)
+#1: Initial revision by user avatar Peter Cooper Jr.‭ · 2020-11-19T15:38:29Z (about 4 years ago)

 Yikes, I can see how I was misinterpreted there.
 I *was* interested in hearing more, including from the Calvinist perspective (or if that's the wrong term, from the perspective of those who don't see humanity as having as much "free will" (whatever that means) as I tend to think we have), and was just trying to explain how it made me feel in the hopes of getting more information on the viewpoint.
 (And for what it's worth, I have upvoted that answer, as well as all the others given so far, as I *have* found them to be helpful perspectives for understanding the question.)